Dinger's Aviation Pages

 WHAT IF?

 The Cunliffe-Owen OA-1 Flying Wing was almost certainly too late to be a success in the civil marketplace.
 By the time it was ready to fly, it was already 3 or 4 years behind the times in terms of performance and economy.
-When Burnelli had first flown his UB-14 design in 1934 it was cutting edge.
-If he had successfully negotiated production rights with established aviation firms he might well have produced a winning product that would have gone down as one of the greats of aviation history but the delay with dealing with "start-up" companies meant he missed the boat and the great promise of the basic UB-14 design was lost.
-It is interesting to speculate what might have happened if he had got companies like Avro or Vickers interested in producing his designs.
-Avro produced the
+When Burnelli had first flown his UB-14 design in 1934, it was cutting-edge.
+If he had successfully negotiated production rights with established aviation firms straight away, he might well have produced a winning product that would have gone down as one of the greats of aviation history, but the delay in dealing with "start-up" companies meant he missed the boat, and the great promise of the basic UB-14 design was lost.
+It is interesting to speculate what might have happened if he had got British companies interested in producing his designs.
+Ironically, quite a few British aircraft companies were casting around for new civil designs to build at the time the Burnelli design became available and before their order books filled up with military contracts for the coming war.
+Avro had produced the

-Type 618 airliner and later variants based on licences purchased from Fokker, while Vickers produced a progression of "Viastra" airliner designs based on technology licensed from Michel Wibault, both were coming to the end of their development potential just as the UB-14 became available.
-Who knows, if the UB-14 and its derivatives had reached production in the USA and UK maybe it could have taken the place of the C-47/DC3 Dakota in the air forces of the Allies?
+Type 618 airliner and later variants based on licences purchased from Fokker, while Vickers had been building a progression of "Viastra" airliner designs based on technology licensed from Michel Wibault; both were coming to the end of their development potential just as the UB-14 became available.
+The Westland Aircraft company had recently given up on the development of their Wessex trimotor, and their experience with building the abortive Westland Dreadnaught blended-fuselage aircraft might have been applicable to the Burnelli designs.
+If the UB-14 and its derivatives had reached production in the USA and UK as early as 1936, maybe it could have taken its place alongside the C-47/DC3 Dakota in the air forces of the Allies?

 My painting shows the Cunliffe-Owen OA-1 as if it had gone into production and been used as a transport aircraft by the RAF in WWII.
 In this case shown dropping paratroops.
 I've fudged the problem of exiting by not showing the doorway the paratroops are jumping from.
 On the original design if you had jumped from the standard door you would have gone straight into the rear wing support strut!
 I have reasoned that a smaller parachute door would have been positioned to the rear of that strut or in the floor of the aircraft.

-Looking at the Cunliffe-Owen OA-1 in isolation, it is tempting to speculate that if Sir Hugo had been able to get the quality of staff he needed he might have got the OA-1 prototype flying six months to a year earlier, and without the myriad design and construction flaws it actually had.
-Under those circumstances, it's possible to imagine aircraft starting to come off the production line of the new factory about the time the war started.
-Even in those circumstances, it's probable that the Air Ministry would have only allowed a limited production run before turning the factory over to bomber or fighter production (production of all the promising British transport aircraft, DH91 Albatross, DH 95 Flamingo and AW Ensign were all stopped after only a few examples).
+Looking at the Cunliffe-Owen OA-1 in isolation, it is tempting to speculate that if Sir Hugo had been able to get the quality of staff he needed he might have got the OA-1 prototype flying a little earlier, and without the myriad design and construction flaws it actually had, so it could get a Certificate of Airworthyness in early 1939.
+Under those circumstances, it's possible to imagine aircraft starting to come off the production line of the new factory about the time the war started (first deliveries would probably have gone to Olley Air Services, an airline and aircraft taxi service that Sir Hugo Cunliffe-Owen had the major shareholding in).
+Even then, it's probable that the Air Ministry would have only allowed a limited production run before turning the factory over to bomber or fighter production (production of all the promising British transport aircraft, DH91 Albatross, DH 95 Flamingo and AW Ensign were all stopped after only a few examples).
 The Air Ministry simply did not foresee that the new World War would demand huge numbers of transport aircraft; it thought the outcome of the war would be decided within weeks or months of war being declared by massive bombing by the competing fleets of bomber aircraft.

-Of course, it is possible that if the OA-1 had made it into production, the design might have been adapted for more warlike uses, although only as an interim stop-gap.
+Of course, it is possible that if the OA-1 or the proposed Mark II had made it into production, the design might have been adapted for more warlike uses, although only as an interim stop-gap.
 Hence the flight-of-fancy painting below.

 This painting shows the OA-1 as it might have appeared if it had been pressed into service by RAF Coastal Command.
 Such a thing is not at all unlikely if it had been in production.
 The Lockheed Hudson was a conversion of an airliner, as was the Avro Anson, both of which were used by Coastal Command.
 Also, a conversion based on the Douglas DC2 airliner called the B-18 Bolo was used for coastal/ocean patrol by the Canadian Air Force (who called it the "Digby") and was also used extensively by the USAAC for the same role in the Caribbean.